jetmonk/kdtree-jk/README.md

 `(kdtree-avg-depth kdtree)`

-   Float representing the average depth of a node.a
+   Float representing the average depth of a node.

 ## KDRESULT